nano11-dev/post-setup/README.md

 ## Projects used in the original post-setup
 - [UninstallEdge.cmd by Vichingo455](https://gist.github.com/Vichingo455/39bb82496ef566156c8e65696051ce43)

-## Notes
-Most of The official post-setup was made by XPower7125.

 ## Important note
 If you have issues installing apps with Winget, please update the App installer from the Microsoft sotre or from WingetUI or try to restart your PC.
 On LTSC builds use our troubleshooting guide (__Troubleshoot Winget issues or install Winget in the Install Software folder")